 For safety reasons, I sit out for class volleyball and similar activities.
 However, when it comes to playing board games or similar activities, I have a partner, usually one of my friends.
 I make sure that teachers know I have certain adaptations or modifications for activities so that I am able to be included.

 Lastly, you need to know how to report violations.
-This information may not be readily available for you, and while legally this information must be provided, it’s not always easy to find.
-Read more about collecting documentation here, and about state Protection and Advocacy organizations here.
+This information may not be readily available for you.
+While legally this information must be provided, it’s not always easy to find.